xibosignage/xibo-manual/source/en/media_library_3.md

 ## Folders

-By default, the **Folder Search** option will open.
+- Click the Folders icon to toggle on/off from view.

   {tip}
-This can be toggled on and off from view by clicking the folder icon!
+  When Folders are hidden from view, the file path for the selected folder will be shown!
   {/tip}

-- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the Grid.
+  - Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

   or

-- Click on a Folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.
+  - Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

+{tip}
-Folders allow users to organise, search and share objects easily.
-Further information can be found on the [Grids page](tour_grids.html)
+[Folders](tour_folders.html) allow users to organise, search and share objects easily!
-{nonwhite}
-Further information for Administrators regarding folder setup can be found [here](https://xibo.org.uk/docs/setup/folders-administration).
-{/nonwhite}
+{/tip}

 ## Row Menu